richusherseen/SnipSaver/README.md

 - Implement JWT authentication for user authorization.
 - Integrated Swagger UI for easy API documentation access.

+### Prerequisites

+Make sure you have the following installed on your local machine:

+- Python 3.11+
+- pip (Python package manager)

 ## Installation

 1. Clone this repository to your local machine: